-RubyLearning.com is a thorough collection of Ruby Study Notes for those who are new to the Ruby programming language and in search of a solid introduction to Ruby's concepts and constructs - ruby-lang.org.
+RubyLearning.com is a thorough collection of Ruby Study Notes for those who are new to the Ruby programming language and in search of a solid introduction to Ruby's concepts and constructs.

 Speed up your Ruby programming learning process by joining 1000s of other would-be Ruby developers around the globe at the Online RubyLearning Class.
 Step through the convenient lessons related to 'Ruby' and post your Ruby-related queries, questions and the RubyLearning team shall explain and solve them for you.

 The Ruby eBook contains all the Core Ruby topics covered on this site.
-The eBook is over 200 pages and is in pdf format.
+The eBook covers Ruby 2, is over 240 pages and is in pdf format.
 The cost of this eBook is only a nominal US$ 9.95 and is being collected to help us maintain the site and the eBook, and also provide quality content to you.
 Click to buy the Ruby eBook now.

 In a hurry to get started?
 Why wait?
 Dive in to Learn Ruby.